 15-day itinerary for the Philippines

-3-week Philippines route
+3-week Philippines itinerary

 Key features of this 20-day Philippines itinerary